chorn/dev_tool_updater/README.md

 - I really like to keep my development tools up-to-date.
 Not bleeding edge, not unstable, but pretty close to the current production release of everything.
 - When I switch between projects, the global utilities I use are not always direct dependencies within the project, but I want them to be installed in each version of a language or framework I'm using.
-- I'm really lazy and I want one command to rule the all.
+- I'm really lazy and I want one command to rule them all.

 # How